In mDesigner 3, there are two different modes: online and offline. The mode can be changed on the top right corner.

 After the program is uploaded to the Buggy, you can unplug the "USB-to-MicroUSB" cable.
 Buggy will remember the commands and start performing the commands when it is turned on.

-To use the Buggy code block for Buggy programming, first select "Buggy" which is located in the middle bar to access the Buggy code blocks on the left hand side.
+To use the Buggy code block for Buggy programming, first select "IBB" which is located in the middle bar to access the Buggy code blocks on the left hand side.

 Setup for Uploading Programs to the Buggy

 To access the controls of Buggy by uploading program, it is important to make the connection between PC and the Buggy first.